atlanhq/atlan-java/site/docs/sdks/common-examples/custom-metadata.md

 		The value can be any object valid for the attribute: a string, a boolean, or a number.
 (Note that dates are sent as `long` (epoch) numbers.)

 	3. For any attribute that can be multi-valued, we can send a list of values.
-	4. Use the `toCreate()` method to initialize the object with all [necessary attributes for creating it](../../java/basic-operations/create/#build-minimal-object-needed).
+	4. Use the `creator()` method to initialize the object with all [necessary attributes for creating it](../../java/basic-operations/create/#build-minimal-object-needed).
-	5. Call the `toBuilder()` method on the resulting object to [enrich it further](../../java/basic-operations/create/#optional-enrich-before-creating).
-	6. Set the custom metadata that should be added (using the custom metadata object you built earlier).
+	5. Set the custom metadata that should be added (using the custom metadata object you built earlier).
-	7. Call the `build()` method to build the enriched object.
-(Remember this needs to be assigned back to the original object — line 10!)
+	6. Call the `build()` method to build the enriched object.
-	8. Call the `upsert()` method to actually create the [asset](/concepts/assets) with this custom metadata.
+	7. Call the `upsert()` method to actually create the [asset](/concepts/assets) with this custom metadata.
 Note that we send a `true` for the second argument to ensure that we update the custom metadata in Atlan.
-	9. The response will include that single [asset](/concepts/assets) that was created.
+	8. The response will include that single [asset](/concepts/assets) that was created.

 === ":material-language-python: Python"